 County support for services provided to the elderly remains at current year levels.
 Again adjustments to administration and overhead in the social services area allowed for expenditure reductions without impacts to direct service for County funded programs.
 Services for children are also a priority and maintaining the current levels of Head Start services by delegating all slots allows for considerable cost savings without reducing either the number of children serviced or the days of service children are provided.
+The process for transferring slots is almost complete.

-Funding for most community-based organizations (CBOs) remains at FY 2011-12 levels with continuation funding provided to currently contracted CBOs.
+Funding for community-based organizations (CBOs) remains at FY 2011-12 levels and continuation funding to currently contracted CBOs is recommended.